stadium-software/workflow-steps/v2/README.md

 ```

 Example update definition that
-   1. Removes the class "pending" from all items with the class "pending" and adds the class "success"
+   i.
+Removes the class "pending" from all items with the class "pending" and adds the class "success"
 ```json
 [{
 	"stepclass": "pending",